Around the world by bike

 22 November - Valadero – Playa Hermosa - 120 km

-To my dismay I woke, not to the tip-tip of rain drops on the roof, but to the rain streaming down, more like someone left the tap open.
-I carefully packed everything back into the panniers, making sure that all will make it through yet another rainy day.
-By the time I cycled to the corner shop for a cup of coffee and the (by now) ever familiar toasted ham and cheese sandwich, the rain had stopped.
+To my dismay, I woke, not to the tip-tip of raindrops on the roof, but rain streaming down, more resembling a tap left open.
+Packing up was with more care than usual, making sure that all would make it through yet another rainy day.
+Fortunately, by the time I reached the corner shop for a cup of coffee and the (by then) ever-familiar toasted ham and cheese sandwich, the rain had eased.

-I picked up a nice tail wind and it was an easy ride in the direction of Havana.
-Along the way, I met a local cyclist out for a practice ride and he was quite taken that I was cycling from Valadero to Havana in one day.
-I also caught up to two cyclists from the Netherlands, who was on holiday in Cuba.
-It was only their second day and they were taking it easy.
-We chatted as we cycled along and as they were looking for a casa in Playas del Este, I followed suit.
-In the dying moments of the day it started spitting again and I was happy to call it a day.
-I would do the last 20 kilometres the following morning.
+A tailwind made riding a pleasure, and I caught up to two cyclists from the Netherlands holidaying in Cuba.
+This was only their second day of riding, and they were taking it easy.
+We chatted as we cycled along and, as they were looking for accommodation in Playas del Este, I followed suit.
+In the dying moments of the day, it started spitting again, and I was happy to call it a day.

-Villa Playa Hemosa was not much of a Villa but was cheap at CUC13 per person.
-My room had no hot water and although there was a TV it did not work.
-The place was obviously popular with locals from Habana as the music was going ten to a dozen and the other guests were already far into their rum by the time I arrived.
+Villa Playa Hermosa wasn’t much of a villa but was cheap at CUC13 per person.
+My room had no hot water, and although it had a TV, it didn’t work.
+The place was popular with locals from Habana, the music was going ten to a dozen and guests were already far into their rum by the time I arrived.

 23-25 November - Playa Hermosa – Havana - 25 km

-My casa owner assured me that he had phoned for a taxi-van to take me to the airport.
-At 2.45am I tiptoed downstairs and as I opened the front door, the taxi was already there.
-Cuba can be as frustrating as it is fascinating.
+My casa owner assured me he arranged a taxi van to the airport.
+At 2.45 a.m.
+I tiptoed downstairs and was relieved to find the taxi already there, as Cuba could be as frustrating as it was fascinating.